 Andrew Hick

-This site includes my professional portfolio, hobbies and the bits in between.
+This site includes my professional work, hobbies and the bits in between.
 All opinions are my own, and everything on this website is designed by a human unless stated 🧠

 Colour mosaic